karimarttila/clojure/webstore-demo/simple-server/README.md

 # Configuration Handling

 I first started to use the [cprop](https://github.com/tolitius/cprop) configuration management library.
 Later on when I started to use [reitit](https://github.com/metosin/reitit) I switched also to use [maailma](https://github.com/metosin/maailma) configuration management library from the same company - [Metosin](https://www.metosin.fi/en/) (there is a specific reason for this - I decided to join the company and I thought it would be wise to learn to use some of Metosin's libraries beforehand).
-I created most of the application in "env-dev-single-node" mode (simulating the databases by reading the data from files - NOTE: I'll create an AWS DynamoDB version later).
+I created most of the application in "env-dev-single-node" mode (simulating the databases by reading the data from files).
+Later on (spring 2020) I created a DynamoDB version.
 In deps.edn I created various configuration aliases:

 ```clojure
 :env-dev-single-node    {:extra-paths ["resources/config/dev-single-node"]}